websauna/websauna/docs/source/narrative/crud/crud.rst

 Introduction
 ============

-Websauna comes with :term:`CRUD` which allows you to build create-read-update-delete user interfaces easily for your models.
+Websauna comes with :term:`CRUD` (create-read-update-delete) subsystem which allows you to quickly build user interfaces to edit your data through automatically or manually generated web forms.

 * CRUD comes with built-in support :term:`SQLAlchemy` models, but can be used any kind of model library or databaes